 Skip the Shampoo

 Frizz happens when dry, oil-stripped strands are exposed to moisture in the air.
-Shampoo tends to exacerbate this, which is why it might be a good idea to go without it altogether.
+Shampoo tends to exacerbate this because it strips hair of its natural oils, which is why it might be a good idea to go without it altogether.
 (At the very least, cut your usage to once or twice a week, tops.)
 "The number one product to avoid is shampoo," says Remy Moore of New York City's Hairstory.
 "It's far too harsh on hair, and not necessary."

 "I sometimes will just rinse my hair and apply conditioner to the ends," adds Kylee Heath, a hairstylist who works with Ashley Benson, Sofia Vergara, and Elizabeth Banks.
 If switching just to conditioner seems too intimidating, try a cleansing conditioner for the time being or cream like Hairstory's New Wash, which gently removes oil and grime while still leaving locks extremely hydrated.